NickHMetzler/Air-Bot/ReadMe.md

    2. Follow the on-screen instructions to start the bot.
    - To stop the bot, press and hold the q key for a second.

-### Important Notes
+## Important Notes

    The Bot is intended for personal use only.
 Do not use it for any malicious or unfair purposes.
    Ensure that you have the latest version of the game installed on your computer for optimal compatibility.

-### Disclaimer
+## Disclaimer

    The Bot is a third-party tool and is not officially affiliated with or endorsed by Gaijin Entertainment, the developer.
 The use of this bot is at your own risk, and the developers and contributors are not responsible for any consequences resulting from its usage.

-### Contributions
+## Contributions

-   Contributions to the Bot is welcome!
+   Contributions to the Bot are welcome!
 If you encounter any issues or have suggestions for enhancements, please submit them via the GitHub repository's issue tracker.